 Seek immediate medical attention and safely keep the medical statements and receipts as proof of your injuries.
 All these measures will strengthen your case as you file your claim with the help of a lawyer.

 Chalik & Chalik Injury Lawyers Can Help You Today

 If you are in Florida, you do not need to prove that a driver was negligent to recover your medical expenses when filing a compensation claim.
 However, seeking the help of a lawyer when you were a passenger in a car accident puts a lawyer on your team to fight for fair compensation for you while you recover.

 At Chalik & Chalik Injury Lawyers, we are ready to walk with you through your quest for justice.
 Call us at (855) 529-0269 for a free consultation.
 Retain a lawyer to learn about all options before you sue.
-Call now, as you may have four years to take legal action under § 95.11 of the Florida Statutes.
+Call now, as you may have two years to take legal action under § 95.11 of the Florida Statutes.